-Online casinos, equipped with mega-popular Live Dealer games, are on their way to Michigan.
+Online casinos, soon to be equipped with mega-popular Live Dealer games, have arrived in Michigan.
 Live Dealer games have the unique ability to bring the complete casino experience right to your computer, phone, or tablet — real dealers, real cards, and real personal interactions.

 This page will touch on every aspect of Live Dealer casino gaming in the state of Michigan.
 We’ll cover the basics of Live Dealer play, the types of games offered, discuss timelines, where you can play, and how to hit the tables.

 MI Online Casino Welcome Offers

 When will Live Dealer casino games launch in Michigan?

 Online casinos became a reality with the launch of several sites and apps in January 2021.
 There are quite a few online casinos available right now in Michigan, with more slated to release in the near future.
 Many of the initial casino rollouts haven’t included Live Dealer games.
 Live Dealer requires quite a bit of extra infrastructure including a secure streaming studio which can take time to set up.

 For comparison, U.S. iGaming pioneer New Jersey first launched online casinos in 2013, but didn’t offer Live Dealer games until 2016.
 Similarly, Pennsylvania welcomed its first online casinos in July 2019, and didn’t start featuring Live Dealer games until 2020.
 Luckily, however, there’s nothing standing in the way of online casinos offering live dealer games, as these sites are already live and offering legal, real-money casino betting in Michigan.

 Which MI online casinos will offer Live Dealer games?